On robust fundamental theorems of asset pricing in discrete time: Introduction

-Theory of quasi-sure approach, starting with \cite{quenez}, \cite{schied06}, assumes that there is a set of priors $\mathcal{P}$ instead of a specific reference probability measure.
-For nondominated sets of priors, \cite{bn15} proves a version of FTAP in discrete time, and obtains a family $\mathcal{Q}$ of martingale measures such that each $P \in \mathcal{P}$ is dominated by a martingale measure in $\mathcal{Q}$ which may be nonequivalent to $P$.
-Recently, \cite{blanchard2019no} improves that there is a subset $\mathcal{P}_0 \subset \mathcal{P}$ such that each model $P \in \mathcal{P}_0$ satisfies the classical no arbitrage condition.
-In a continuous-time setting, \cite{biagini2015robust} shows that for each $P \in \mathcal{P}$ there is an equivalent martingale measure.
-Under technical conditions, \cite{obloj2018unified} proves that the pathwise approach and the quasi-sure approach are equivalent.
+The quasi-sure approach assumes that there is a set of priors $\mathcal{P}$ instead of a specific reference probability measure.
+The first studies are \cite{avellaneda1995pricing}, \cite{Lyons}, where the uncertain volatility model was introduced.
+In these papers, the unknown volatility process is assumed to evolve in a fixed interval.
+Optimization problems under multiple priors were studied in \cite{quenez}, \cite{schied06}, \cite{nutz2016} and others.
+For a nondominated set of priors $\mathcal{P}$, \cite{bn15} proved a version of FTAP in discrete time, and obtained a family $\mathcal{Q}$ of martingale measures such that each $P \in \mathcal{P}$ is dominated by a martingale measure in $\mathcal{Q}$ which may be nonequivalent to $P$.
+Other versions of FTAP and superhedging dualities under constraints were given in \cite{bayraktar2017}.
+Recently, \cite{blanchard2019no} proved that there is a subset $\mathcal{P}_0 \subset \mathcal{P}$ such that each model $P \in \mathcal{P}_0$ satisfies the classical no arbitrage condition.
+In a continuous-time setting, \cite{biagini2015robust} introduced a robust notion of no-arbitrage of the first kind and showed that it holds if and only if every $P \in \mathcal{P}$ admits an equivalent local martingale measure up to a certain lifetime.
+In a discrete-time setting, \cite{nutz2014} established the existence of optimal superhedging strategies by using the notions of medial limit, sequential closedness, and by imposing the existence of martingale measures.
+Under technical conditions, \cite{obloj2018unified} proved that the pathwise approach and the quasi-sure approach are equivalent.

-The parametrization approach, adopted in the present paper, proposes that there is a parametrization $\Theta$ for the uncertain dynamics of risky assets $S^{\theta}$, see \cite{rasonyi2018utility}, \cite{chau2019robust}.
-In this framework, analogous FTAP results have not been obtained yet and we attempt to prove such fundamental results in this paper.
-We summarize our approach below.

-The parametrization approach stipulates different dynamics for stock prices on the same probability space instead of a family of laws on the canonical space as in the quasi sure approach, reminiscing about the discrepancy between the notions of strong and weak solutions of stochastic differential equation.
-By relying on the canonical space, randomness in the quasi sure approach is generated by the canonical process and less important as the family of laws.
-In contrast, the parametrization approach may incorporate different sources of randomness to each price process and thus it would be flexible enough for other modeling purposes, see \cite{chau2019robust} for other aspects from utility optimization, and also \cite{hobson2017} for discussions on American options.

-The first difficulty is that for a given strategy $H$ there is a family of possible attainable payoffs $\{H \cdot S^{\theta}_T, \theta \in \Theta \}$.
-In classical settings without uncertainty, it is proposed to consider the family of attainable payoffs as a subset of some $L^p$ spaces where separation theorems are applied.
-However, this argument is designed for the case when one strategy generates one payoff, and it is not able to capture such family under uncertainty.
-We show that the correct function space is the product space $\mathbf{L} = \prod_{\theta \in \Theta} L^p$, which seems to be huge, since $\Theta$ is usually an uncountable set.
-This is the starting point of the present paper.